samarth-sh/DBA-SelfService/README.md

 ### For monitoring

-Use [DBeaver](https://dbeaver.com/download/) or [db Browser for SQLite](https://sqlitebrowser.org/dl/) to view and monitor the databases
+Use [DBeaver](https://dbeaver.com/download/) to view and monitor the databases

 ## Acknowledgments